TsiouGR/Memory-Game/README.md

 Alternatively you can [Play Here](https://rodcunha.github.io/memory-game/)

-You are given 8 pairs of cards (currently themed Paw Patrol).
+You are given 8 pairs of cards (Mario themed).

 You will need to pair the cards that are equal by revealing two cards at the time.
 If the cards match, they will stay turned and you can proceed to the next cards.
 If the cards don't match they will be folded back again and you will have to try to remember the pictures behind them to match them with subsequent cards, hence the name memory game.